rjmccall/swift-evolution/visions/accessors.md

 }
 ```

-If the example above were implemented as a `get` operation, we could return the constructed non-copyable temporary value  but that would not give the `Foo` object any opportunity to clean up the temporary.
+If the example above were implemented as a `get` operation, we could return the constructed non-copyable temporary value, but that would not give the `Foo` object any opportunity to clean up the temporary.

-#### `modify`

-When a property needs to be exposed for mutation with a fundamentally different type than is being stored, `modify` is the only practical choice.

-#### `borrow`
+### `borrow`

+When it becomes available, `borrow` will be the most efficient way to provide read access to values that either
+- already exist in memory or
+- will will be stored in memory by the end of the accessor (e.g. because the accessor computes the value and then memoizes it).

-When it becomes available, `borrow` will be the preferred way to provide read access to values that are either noncopyable or expensive to copy (for example, because they are large).
+It is particularly important to provide `borrow` or `read` access to values that either noncopyable or expensive to copy (for example, because they are large).
 This includes values with generic type that might be either noncopyable or expensive to copy.
+Of these two options, `borrow` should be preferred whenever it is possible to use.
+Most generic data structures should provide access to their data via `borrow` accessors.

-Compare how the above example would work with a `borrow` implementation:
+Compare how the example from the `read` section would work with a `borrow` implementation:

 ```swift
 extension Foo {